AdobeDocs/advertising.en/help/search-social-commerce/tools/objective-upload-to-networks.md

 >[!IMPORTANT]
 >
 >Conversions tracked by Google Ads and by the Microsoft Advertising universal event tracking (UET) tag aren't re-uploaded to the ad networks.
-To include them as goals for a campaign, add them to the campaign goals within the ad network's editor.
+If you include them within an objective, add them to the campaign goals within the ad network's editor.

 <!--
 >[!IMPORTANT]